cabooster/UDMT/README.md

 - When creating a project, you can select the folder containing the demo video to import it.
 - If you want to skip the **Network Training** process, place the downloaded model into the `your_project_path/models` folder before running the **Analyze Video** step.

 Below is the tutorial video for the GUI.
-For detailed instructions on installing and using the GUI, please visit [**our project page**](https://cabooster.github.io/UDMT/Tutorial/).
+For detailed instructions on installing and using the GUI, please visit [**our website**](https://cabooster.github.io/UDMT/Tutorial/).

 [![IMAGE ALT TEXT](https://github.com/cabooster/UDMT/blob/page/images/GUI-video2.png)](https://youtu.be/7rkpVTawpBU "Video Title")